 - A thoughtful approach: you watch and learn, then adapt your behavior to your surroundings

-You may recognize these strengths— empathy, sensitivity to subtlety, and deep processing— as three of the traits all HSPs share.
+You may recognize these strengths— emotional intensity and empathy, sensory sensitivity, and deep processing— as three of the traits all HSPs share.
 We also share a fourth trait: we get overaroused more easily than most people.
 We find this overarousal highly unpleasant.
 And few experiences are more painfully overarousing than when people we care about disapprove of us, criticize us, or shame us.

 In an attempt to avoid these unbearable feelings, we turn our formidable powers of attention outwards.
 We use our sensitive strengths to monitor our environment, adjusting our behavior to avoid trouble.
 We adapt a stance of emotional vigilance.